apecloud/kubeblocks/docs/user_docs/backup-and-restore/backup/backup-repo.md

 kbcli addon enable csi-s3

 # You can add flags to customize the installation of this add-on
-# CSI-S3 install a daemonSet Pod on all nodes by default and you can set tolerations to install it on the specified node
+# CSI-S3 installs a daemonSet Pod on all nodes by default and you can set tolerations to install it on the specified node
 kbcli addon enable csi-s3 \
   --tolerations '[{"key":"taintkey","operator":"Equal","effect":"NoSchedule","value":"true"}]' \
   --tolerations 'daemonset:[{"key":"taintkey","operator":"Equal","effect":"NoSchedule","value":"true"}]'